 Country: France (Five U21 caps)/Italy/Guadeloupe

 Thuram is the son of France legend Lilian Thuram.
-The most capped player in the history of Les Bleus, his father won the 1998 World Cup and UEFA Euro 2000 as part of a career that saw him regarded as one of the best defenders of his generation.
-It’s a large shadow to step out of, but Marcus began to do so in January 2019 when he made headlines in the Coupe de la Ligue quarter-final.
+The most capped player in the history of Les Bleus, Lilian won the 1998 FIFA World Cup and UEFA EURO 2000 as part of a career that saw him regarded as one of the best defenders of his generation.
+It's a large shadow to step out of, but Marcus began to do so in January 2019 when he made headlines in the Coupe de la Ligue quarter-final.
 Minutes after he missed a penalty against Paris Saint-Germain, Guingamp fell behind.
-But Thuram was unperturbed and stepped up from the spot again in the 93rd minute to inflict PSG’s first defeat in the competition over six years.
-Guingamp went on to reach the final of the tournament but were beaten on penalties by Strasbourg.
+Thuram was unperturbed and stepped up from the spot again in the 93rd minute to inflict PSG’s first defeat in the competition over six years.
+Guingamp went on to reach the final of the tournament, but were beaten on penalties by Strasbourg.

 Thuram's upward career trajectory has continued apace at Gladbach.
 Under Marco Rose, the forward has formed part of a new-look frontline alongside Alassane Plea and Breel Embolo.
-His cutting edge up front has been immediately apparent, the September Rookie of the Month winner chipping in with a team-leading eight goals and four assists in all competitions.
+His cutting edge up front has been immediately apparent as the September Rookie of the Month winner made an instant impact.

 Plays a bit like: Anthony Martial

-Thuram may be slightly taller than the Manchester United forward and possess a bulkier frame, but that makes him no less dangerous than his fellow Frenchman of Guadeloupen descent.
-Quick, direct and with the upper body strength to clear defenders out the way, the sight of Gladbach’s new man running at you is enough to make any defender reconsider their profession.
-With father Lilian world class as both a centre-back and right-back, you can only assume Marcus honed his skills as a left winger against his famous father in the back garden.
+Thuram may be slightly taller than the Manchester United forward and possess a bulkier frame, but that makes him no less dangerous than his fellow Frenchman of Guadeloupean descent.
+Quick, direct and with the upper body strength to brush opponents out the way, the sight of Gladbach’s new man running at you is enough to make any defender reconsider their profession.
+With Lilian world class as both a centre-back and right-back, you can only assume Marcus honed his skills as a left-winger against his famous father in the back garden.

 Did you know?

-France youth international Thuram was born in Parma, Italy during his father’s five-year spell at the club, which included a UEFA Cup title in 1999 when Marcus was just two.
-While Lilian didn’t want his children to copy him and go into football, trying to encourage them to try the likes of judo and fencing, neither Marcus nor younger brother Khephren listened and are now professional footballers.
-Both are eligible to play for either France, Italy or Guadeloupe (where Lilian was born) at international level.
+Thuram was born in Parma during his father's five-year spell at the Italian club, which included a UEFA Cup title in 1999 when Marcus was just two.
+While Lilian didn't want his children simply to copy him and go into football, encouraging them to try the likes of judo and fencing, neither Marcus nor younger brother Khephren listened and both are now professional footballers.
+They are eligible to play for either France, Italy or Guadeloupe (where Lilian was born) at international level.

 What they're saying